Skip to content

 Treatment for TMJ Disorders at Lubbock Dental Specialists

-Dr. Graves, Dr. Wilkinson, and the team at Lubbock Dental Specialists look forward to helping you find comfort from TMJ pain and improving your oral health.
-If you have TMJ pain or a TMJ disorder, contact us in Lubbock or Amarillo, TX, to schedule a consultation and explore your treatment options.
+Dr. Graves, Dr. Wilkinson, and the caring team at Lubbock Dental Specialists are committed to helping you find lasting relief from TMJ discomfort and improving your oral health.
+If you’re experiencing TMJ symptoms or have been diagnosed with a TMJ disorder, schedule a consultation at our Lubbock or Amarillo, TX offices to explore personalized treatment options.

 Comprehensive Endodontic & Oral Surgery Care for All Ages

-If you require endodontic treatment or oral surgery, or if you are experiencing an endodontic emergency, contact Lubbock Dental Specialists.
-We have two offices in the Texas Panhandle and look forward to caring for you and your family.
+If you need endodontic treatment or oral surgery procedures in Lubbock or if you’re experiencing an endodontic emergency, contact Lubbock Dental Specialists.
+We have two locations in the Texas Panhandle and look forward to caring for you and your family.